 Courses for doctoral students

 Academic writing courses for doctoral students are offered at upper-intermediate and advanced levels every second semester.
 These courses incorporate a range of approaches, including the analysis of sample authentic texts specific to participants' disciplines.
 Course participants are expected to submit regular writing assignments and are given individual guidance and feedback on revising their texts, some of which may later be incorporated into doctoral theses or articles submitted for publication.
-The next courses are planned for autumn 2018.
 Full information is available on our web page for doctoral students.

 TOEFL exam preparation